-15. The women lost no time in leaving the tomb.
+15. The women, deep in wonder and full of joy, lost no time in leaving the tomb.
 They ran to tell the disciples.
-Then Jesus met them, stopping them in their tracks.
-"Good morning!"
-He said.
-They fell to their knees, embraced His feet and worshiped Him.
+Then Jesus met them stopping them in their tracks.
+"Good morning!" he said.
+They fell to their knees, embraced his feet and worshiped him.